 Appropriate accommodation and welfare play a crucial role in the overall success of an international student.
 St Margaret’s Berwick Grammar is a Homestay School and does not approve of international students living alone or in shared accommodation with other students.
 Homestay programs provide an opportunity for students to experience genuine Australian culture and enables them to immerse themselves in the English language.
 Homestay is not available to any students under the age of 13 and it is preferred that students aged 13 – 15 live with a parent holding a Student Guardian Visa or a recognised family member.

-If the child will be studying alone in Australia, then the School will assist the family to find a suitable homestay which the School will vet and review on a regular basis.
+If the child will be studying alone in Australia, then the School will select a suitable homestay which the School will vet/screen and monitor on a regular basis.
 This process includes police checks, interviews with homestay hosts, regular home visits and seeking feedback from the student.

 Homestay students cannot change their accommodation without the express permission of the School.
 Permission to change accommodation maybe granted after the School gains an understanding as to why a student wants to move and following after a vetting process has been completed on new accommodation.